Where We Monitor

 Water quality is monitored by Environment and Climate Change Canada in 12 PPWB sites to ensure that PPWB water quality objectives are met.
 The PPWB Secretariat compares water quality data to the PPWB objectives in the 12 PPWB sites that have water quality objectives.

-Environment and Climate Change Canada has both water level and climate data available to the public.
+Environment and Climate Change Canada has water level, water quality and climate data available to the public:

 ECCC Historical and Real-Time Hydrometric Data at: Water Level and Flow - Environment Canada (ec.gc.ca)

 ECCC Freshwater Quality Monitoring Data at: Freshwater quality monitoring: online data - Canada.ca

 ECCC Historical Climate Data at: Historical Climate Data - Climate - Environment and Climate Change Canada (weather.gc.ca)